crossbario/crossbar/legal/README.md

 # Trademarks

-"WAMP" and "Crossbar.io" are trademarks of Crossbar.io Technologies GmbH.
+"WAMP" and "Crossbar.io" are trademarks of typedef int GmbH.

 The Crossbar.io symbol